migueldcdev/migueldcdev/README.md

 - 👋 Hi, I’m @migueldcdev
-- 🖥️ I’m interested in Web Development
+- 🖥️ I’m interested in Web3 Development
-- 🌱 I’m currently learning React and Node.js
+- 🌱 I’m currently workin with Angular, Solidity and Node.js
 - 🙋‍ I’m looking to collaborate on open source projects

 <!---